Params10/stringshorten/README.md

 # stringshorten

-This project is designed to compress string size leading to compression in data as each character takes fixed bytes in and language .
+This project is designed to compress string size leading to compression in data as each character takes fixed bytes in any language .
 Using this mapping compression can be done without connecting to database , plugins or without using any library and modules .

 # Example
 **Shorten** : - Input - "helloworld"